aengelen/webex_devices_proximity_manager/README.md

      > nohup python -u ultrasound.py &
 4. Navigate to:
      >  http://SERVER_URL:8081/

      in a browser to point the master device to the web app
+5. Try it